hyperledger-labs/splice/cluster/README.md

 subcommands.
 A few highlights include the following:

-* `cncluster apply` - Apply the current working copy's `canton-network` Pulumi stack to a cluster.
+* `cncluster apply` - Apply the current working copy's `canton-network` and `infra` Pulumi stacks to a cluster.
 The presence of all images referenced by that configuration is confirmed prior to application of the manifest.
       * The tag for the images to be deployed can be overridden with an optional parameter.
 If this is specified, then the docker image